Rescue Me (Bell, Book & Candle song)

 "Rescue Me" is a song recorded by German band Bell, Book & Candle, released in June 1997 by Arista, BMG and Logic Records as the first single from their first studio album, Read My Sign (1998).
 The song is written by Andy Birr and Hendrick Röder, and produced by Bernd Wendlandt and Ingo Politz.
-It is sung by Jana Gross and was an international hit, peaking at number two in Austria, number three in Germany and Spain, number six in Switzerland and number eight in Sweden.
+It is sung by vocalist Jana Gross and was an international hit, peaking at number two in Austria, number three in Estonia, Germany and Spain, number six in Switzerland and number eight in Sweden.
 "Rescue Me" was awarded platinum status in both Germany and Austria, and gold status in Sweden and Spain.